 Events in the series

 The Past and Future of Blood Technologies in Leeds at Treasures of the Brotherton Gallery (University of Leeds) (6 December 2019)

-Blood transfusion and human genetics in the UK – Public Lecture - Dr Jenny Bangham (Queen Mary University of London) (23 January 2020)
+Serological surveillance: Transfusion, genetics and rare blood in postwar Britain – Public Lecture - Dr Jenny Bangham (Queen Mary University of London) (23 January 2020)

 Umbilical Cord Blood: Identifying the communal in global UCB banking – Professor Margaret Sleeboom-Faulkner (University of Sussex) (27 February 2020)

 Mobilising sperm donors in China– Professor Ayo Wahlberg (University of Copenhagen) (to be rescheduled later in the year)